-- AhaSlides: AhaSlides is a free tool with education templates that allows students to answer teachers’ questions, vote in your polls, and play quizzes and games directly from their phones.
+- AhaSlides: AhaSlides is a free and effective online teaching tools with education templates that allows students to answer teachers’ questions, vote in your polls, and play quizzes and games directly from their phones.
 All educators need to do is create a presentation, share room codes with students, and progress together.
 AhaSlides also works for asynchronous learning.
 Teachers can create their documents, add polls and quizzes, and then let students complete the course at a time that works for them.

 - Kahoot! is a learning platform using quiz-style games to help students learn by making the information fun.

-- Google Classroom: Google Classroom is one of the best apps for teachers that helps teachers quickly create and organize assignments, provide feedback effectively, and communicate with their classes easily.
+- Google Classroom: Google Classroom is one of the best organizational tools for teachers that helps teachers quickly create and organize assignments, provide feedback effectively, and communicate with their classes easily.

 - Class Dojo: ClassDojo is an educational tool that supports classroom management and school-to-student and parent communication.
 Through Class Dojo, parties can easily follow and participate in each other’s activities.
 This small online class provides teaching tools that aim to promote students’ learning process.
 AhaSlides isn’t one of the class dojo alternatives, as only play the crucial part of making the class more engaging and interactive!

 - Brighterly: Brighterly is an online learning platform that provides affordable, high-quality courses in math and other tech-related subjects.
 The platform is designed to make learning accessible and engaging for students of all levels and backgrounds

 - Ted-Ed: TED-ed is one of best websites for teachers to use in the classroom, with many educational videos, TED talks, and other educational content.
 With these online videos, you can customize them to create engaging and manageable lessons for your learning.
 You can also use TED-Ed to create your videos on YouTube.